hyosung11/Launch-School/Courses/journal.md

 12:30 Study session with Deepak.

 14:17 Met with Deepak for 90 minutes and went over some of my struggles with Object manipulation.
 Very helpful.

+16:52 Went and played ping pong with Louis.
+I have been winning recently.
+I'm tired and want to take a shower before dinner and then do some more practice of the areas of focus from my study session with Deepak.